mappls-api/mapmyindia-places-n-directions-web-sdk/placePicker-plugin/readme.md

     - `topText`: The banner text to show at the top as title of the Place Picker plugin.
 Default is `Place Picker`.
     - `pinImage`: (URL) The PIN icon on the map.
     - `pinHeight`: (number).
 To adjust the placement of the PIN icon on the map.
     - `callback`: (method): to get data after location selection .
 If no callback method is specified, UI `GET` button will be hidden.
-In this case, the consuming app can get data by calling method `getData()`.
+In this case, the consuming app can get data by calling method `getLocation()`.

 <br>